areshytko/simple-react-webpack-template/README.md

 # react-webpack-template

 This is a simple template for building React apps.
-Use this to get started, and if you find yourself needing additional features, see my [webpack-howto](https://github.com/petehunt/webpack-howto).
+Use this to get started, and if you find yourself needing additional features, see Pete Hunt's [webpack-howto](https://github.com/petehunt/webpack-howto).

 ## How to use this